gervguerrero/Azure-Cloud-Honeynet-SOC-Lab-Firewall-Hardening/README.md

 ![Secured Network Azure firewall](https://github.com/gervguerrero/Azure-Cloud-Honeynet-SOC-Lab-Firewall-Hardening/assets/140366635/e3943ae0-3887-4f3e-8b6c-041a293a2b5e)

-Here we have demonstrated 5 layers of firewall protection in a Microsoft Azure Cloud environmnet following NIST's 800-53 R5 SC-7 Boundary Protection guidelines, effectively hardening the Azure network to prevent brute force attempts from happening and disabling public access of Azure Storage and Azure Key Vault assets.
+Here we have demonstrated 5 layers of firewall protection in a Microsoft Azure Cloud environment following NIST's 800-53 R5 SC-7 Boundary Protection guidelines, effectively hardening the Azure network to prevent brute force attempts from happening and disabling public access of Azure Storage and Azure Key Vault assets.
 We've shown how each control configured alone can still prevent unwanted access.
 Using all 5 of these controls together bolster the network security posture and prevent the brute force incident we explored earlier.

 **To view the brute force incident that led to hardening the network, click here:**